foosber-byte/dnstool/README.en.md

   **all real properties** of the object into the log, so you can see the exact property names instead of guessing (see the `Criteria`/`Content` story above).

-## Things you could add yourself

-- Viewing/deleting records outside a scope (directly in the zone itself, with no scope binding) — can be added by following the pattern already in place for scope records.
-- Support for other record types (NS, MX, etc.) — the pattern already exists in `AddRecordToScopeAsync`; just add another `case` with the right cmdlet/parameter.
-- Input validation (IP addresses, CIDR) is minimal — format errors get passed straight into the output panel from PowerShell/the DNS server as-is.

 ## License

 MIT — use it, fork it, change it however you like, including commercially.
 The only